 In addition, MBA candidates may be preferable due to the amount of business management and leadership training they’ve had compared to someone with only an undergraduate degree.

 When looking for a Hospital CFO, it is vital to find someone with extensive knowledge of accounting practices and experience managing large staffs and budgets.
-In addition, candidates must have strong leadership skills, communication abilities, and a willingness to make decisions based on facts rather than emotion.
+In addition, candidates must have:

 When hiring for this position, it’s important to remember that the hospital’s success depends on its financial health, so it’s critical that you hire someone who is both academically qualified and capable of managing finances effectively.